Command Carto II – Make

 - Mentally picture your favorite meal or snack.
 Promise yourself that you'll go get said meal or snack after finishing this tutorial.
 Makefile syntax is frustrating and unforgiving.
 You'll have earned it.

-Make was created in 1976 as a means to automate commands for setting up programs.
+Make was created in 1976 as a means to give computer’s a task list of commands they can use to install programs and properly setup files.
 It’s still used, albeit mostly in software development.
+This format is old, but tried and true!

 To call a task, you first save your Makefile to a folder.
-For brevity just calling it
+This file should just be called

 make [task name].
 When called the commands for that task are run sequentially.